hydro-informatics/hydro-informatics.github.io/_sources/numerics/telemac2d-unsteady.md

 (tm-control-sections)=
 ### Control Sections

-A consistent way to verify fluxes at open boundaries or other particular lines (e.g., tributary inflows or diversions) is to use the `CONTROL SECTIONS` keyword (*though not used in this tutorial*).
+A consistent way to verify fluxes at open boundaries or other particular lines (e.g., tributary inflows or diversions) is to use the `CONTROL SECTIONS` keyword.
 A control section is defined by a sequence of neighboring node numbers.
 For instance, to verify the fluxes over the open boundaries in this tutorial, check out the node numbers in the `boundaries.cli` file (e.g., 144 to 32 for the upstream and 34 to 5 for the downstream boundary).
-Then create a new text file (e.g., `control-sections.txt`) and:
+Then, **create a new text file** (e.g., **control-sections.txt**) and:

-* Add one comment line with some short information (e.g., `# control sections input file`).
+* **Add one comment line** with some short information (e.g., `# control sections input file`).
 Note that this line is **mandatory**.
-* In the second line add a space-separated list of 2 integers where
+* In the **second line** add a **space-separated list of 2 integers** where
   * the first integer defines the number of cross-sections, and
   * the second integer defines if node numbers (i.e. IDs from `boundaries.cli`) or coordinates will be defined.
 A negative number sets node IDs and a positive number coordinates.
-* Define as many cross sections as set with the first integer.
-Every cross-section definition consists of two lines:
+* **Define as many cross sections as defined with the first integer.** Every cross-section definition consists of two lines:
   * The first line is a *string* (text) without spaces that is naming the cross-section (e.g., `inflow_cs`).
   * The second line consists of two numbers defining the start and end points of the cross-sections.
 If the second integer in the file line is negative, provide two space-separated integers.
 If the second integer is positive, provide two space-separated pairs of coordinates (put a space between coordinates).

-For example, the following `control-sections.txt` file can be used with the steady simulation in this tutorial ([download control-sections.txt](https://github.com/hydro-informatics/telemac/raw/main/steady2d-tutorial/control-sections.txt)).
+For example, the following *control-sections.txt* file can be used with the steady simulation in this tutorial ([download control-sections.txt](https://github.com/hydro-informatics/telemac/raw/main/unsteady2d-tutorial/control-sections.txt)).

 ```
 # control sections steady2d